Left 4 Dead 2 in VR: The Co-op Classic That Refuses to Die

 What Works Well

 The core combat loop translates beautifully.
-Shooting infected in VR is immediately satisfying.
-The physical act of aiming down sights, tracking moving targets, and managing reloads under pressure captures what made Left 4 Dead 2 special.
+Shooting infected in VR is immediately satisfying, and proper ADS makes precision shots feel earned.
+The physical act of tracking targets, managing reloads under pressure, and shoving a Common off your shoulder captures what made Left 4 Dead 2 special.
 Distance and spatial awareness matter more when you are physically present in the space.

 Multiplayer remains the highlight.
 Coordinating with friends while physically looking around corners, calling out threats, and reacting to panic events creates genuine social VR moments.
-The game supports mixed lobbies where VR and flatscreen players coexist, though everyone benefits when all players use the mod.
+Mixed lobbies still work, with VR and flatscreen players sharing the same campaign.
+Removing the -insecure barrier means you are no longer herding everyone onto a private server just to play together.

 Workshop support extends longevity.
-Thousands of community campaigns, weapon skins, and quality-of-life mods work in VR.
+Thousands of community campaigns, weapon skins, quality-of-life mods, and now ADS weapon models work in VR.
 The Steam Workshop integration means you are not limited to vanilla content.

 The atmosphere intensifies.
 Horror moments hit harder in VR.
 The Witch’s crying, the Tank’s music cue, the sudden darkness of a power outage—all of it lands with more weight when you cannot look away.